Disappearance of Kyron Horman: Investigation and search efforts

 Search efforts for Kyron were extensive and primarily focused on a 2 mi radius around Skyline Elementary and on Sauvie Island, approximately 6 mi away.
 Law enforcement did not disclose their reasons for searching the area where they did, which included a search of the Sauvie Island Bridge.

 On June 9, 2010, the Horman family, who had initially refused to speak with the media, released a statement:

 Kyron's family would like to thank people for support and interest in finding their son.
 The outpouring of support and continued effort strengthens their hope.
 We need for folks to continue to assist us in our goal.
 Please search your properties — cars, out buildings, sheds, etc. Also check with neighbors and friends who may be on vacation or may need in assistance in searching.
 There are a lot of resources here to help you search, so please don't stop.
 It is obviously a difficult time and they want to speak to the public so you can hear it from Kyron's family as they come together to share their message.
 Their objective is to keep the focus on Kyron and not about anything else.

 On June 12, around 300 trained rescuers were on the ground searching wooded areas near the school.
 The search for Kyron, which spanned ten days, was the largest in Oregon history and included over 1,300 searchers from Oregon, Washington and California.
 A reward posted for information leading to the discovery of Kyron, which was initially $25,000, increased to $50,000 in late July 2010.
+By November 29, 2010, search efforts in Kyron's case had cost an estimated $1.4 million, according to county commissioners, and yielded 4,257 tips.

+In a May 2017 report by Portland station KGW, Kyron's case was described as still "active and ongoing."
+Two months later, in July 2017, law enforcement conducted further searches along Skyline Boulevard, but the searches yielded no results.

+In 2025, the Multnomah County Sheriff's Office completed digitization of over 5,300 documents in the case, and announced in June 2026 that they would be "leveraging new technology tools to advance the investigation."
+KGW reported that following this process, the FBI's Behavioral Analysis Unit will reexamine the case file.
+Multnomah County District Attorney Nathan Vasquez reported that law enforcement was "working on this behind the scenes, following every possible clue.
+We are as determined today as we were in the days after Kyron disappeared, and my office will not rest until we have answered the question of what happened to Kyron Horman [...]
+We will continue our hunt for justice for as long as it takes."
+Sheriff Nicole Morrisey O'Donnell added, "Our commitment to Kyron's case remains as strong today as it was when he was first reported missing.
+We will keep doing everything we can to provide Kyron's family the resolution they deserve."